Second Matabele War: Rebellion

 The Mlimo planned to wait until the night of 29 March, the first full moon, to take Bulawayo by surprise immediately after a ceremony called the Big Dance.
 He promised, through his priests, that if the Matabele went to war, the bullets of the settlers would change to water and their cannon shells would become eggs.
 His plan was to kill all of the settlers in Bulawayo first, but not to destroy the town itself as it would serve again as the royal kraal for the newly reincarnated King Lobengula.
 The Mlimo decreed that the settlers should be attacked and driven from the country through the Mangwe Pass on the Western edge of the Matobo Hills, which was to be left open and unguarded for this reason.
 Once the settlers were purged from Bulawayo, the Matabele and Shona warriors would head out into the countryside and continue the slaughter until all the settlers were either killed or had fled.

 However, several young Matabele were overly anxious to go to war, and the rebellion started prematurely.
 On 20 March, Matabele rebels shot and stabbed a native policeman.
 Over the next few days, other outlying settlers and prospectors were killed.
 Frederick Selous, the famous big-game hunter, had heard rumours of settlers in the countryside being killed, but he thought it was a localised problem.
 When news of the policeman's murder reached Selous on 23 March, he knew the Matabele had started a massive uprising.

 Nearly 2,000 Matabele warriors began the rebellion in earnest on 24 March.
 Many, although not all, of the young native police quickly deserted and joined the rebels.
 The Matabele headed into the countryside armed with a variety of weapons, including: Martini-Henry rifles, Winchester repeaters, Lee-Metfords, assegais, knobkerries and battle-axes.
 As news of the massive rebellion spread, the Shona joined in the fighting, and the settlers headed towards Bulawayo.
 Within a week, 141 settlers were slain in Matabeleland, another 103 killed in Mashonaland, and hundreds of homes, ranches and mines were burned.
-A particularly tragic case occurred at the Insiza River where Mrs. Fourie and her six small children were found mutilated beyond recognition on their farmstead.
+At the Insiza River, it has been recorded that Mrs. Fourie and her six small children were found mutilated beyond recognition on their farmstead.
 Two young women of the Ross family living nearby were similarly killed in their newly built home.